I am a breast cancer and ovarian cancer

 and high cancer risk (87% with family history).

-Even though this diagnosis received a ton of press,
+Even though BRCA mutation diagnosis received a slew of press,

 and a wide discussion of inherited breast cancer